StevenDuckaert/upwind-ctf-instructions/README.md

   <summary><strong>Show Hints</strong></summary>

   - An endpoint allows increasing your job's operation count.
-  - The system does not validate upper bounds—leverage that.
+  - The system does not validate upper bounds - leverage that.

   <details>
     <summary>Still stuck?</summary>